mikestepanov/chronos/koyeb/DEPLOYMENT.md

 ## Current Cron Jobs

-1. **Test Reminder** - Every 10 minutes
+1. **Test Reminder** - Daily at 9 AM CST
    - Sends to `bot-testing` channel
-   - Continuous testing of the reminder system
+   - Daily testing of the reminder system

 2. **Monday Reminder** - Every Monday at 9 AM CST
    - Sends to `dev` and `design` channels